We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Woodbury Tented Camp is set in the heart of the reserve and the tranquil surroundings of the open bushveld allow you to truly experience a quiet getaway.
 Camp life is centred around the thatch-and-canvas dining and lounge area with its expansive deck overlooking the Woodbury plains.
 A wide variety of game species such as zebra, giraffe, buffalo and elephant can often be seen from the deck, while the haunting cry of fish eagles echoes across the valley.
 There is a pool for relaxing by in between game drives.

 Guests can also enjoy a range of relaxing treatments by qualified beauty therapists, trained to pamper and soothe their clients - on request, guests can be taken over to the nearby Bush Lodge to enjoy their treatment.

-Families are also able to enjoy the African bush together as there are 2 family tents amongst the trees, which comprises of 2 adjoining tents linked by a private wooden deck - enabling parents to enjoy some privacy while knowing the children are not far away.
+Families are also able to enjoy the African bush together as there are 2 family tents hidden amongst the trees.
+These units comprise of 2 adjoining tents linked by a private wooden deck, enabling parents to enjoy some privacy while knowing the children are not far away.

 |Room:||1 x Standard Tent|

 |Includes:||All meals; all local beverages (excluding premium drinks); the Amakhala Conservation/Community Levy; and 2 shared game drives per day are included.
 Guided walks on request.

 Children must be 6 years and older to join a bush walk.

 Please Note: As the animals are wild, it is not possible to guarantee what you will see during your safari.